MTG Analysis: Archons

 This makes her the second Archon specifically associated with doves in it’s artwork, the first being Archon of Redemption, though that one’s ability is not specifically tied to birds.
 Who knows, maybe it will become a common motif now.

-Our final Archon thus far, Silent Sentinel, debuted alongside Ornitharch in Born of the Gods.
+Silent Sentinel debuted alongside Ornitharch in Born of the Gods.
 As much as I like Ornitharch, this is one of my favourite Archon cards after Ashen Rider, both aesthetically and mechanically, so it did overshadow her in my eyes.
 Being later on the alphabet than her allows me to finish these reviews on a grand note.

 The artwork is truly amazing for a White card.
 As I’ve shown, most Archon pictures are eerie in some way or another; Ornitharch notwithstanding, they move progressively towards a feeling of alienation and intimidation as the Archons gradually loose their humanity and heroism to the viewer.